Juris Doctor, Lifelong Organizer, Contract Coordinator, Licensed Attorney (MA BBO #709809)

 To me, the law is not merely a set of black and white letters, but a living, growing, and vital instrument, upon which our democracy depends.

 Myself and lifelong friend and National Civil Rights Officer the Honorable Jeremy D. Ponds, as we led a nonviolent peaceful demonstration for #BLM

 When I first went to law school, I was fortunate to be able to instantly connect with the local Labor movement in New England through prior relationships.
 If I’m not at the bargaining table, chances are you can find me somewhere holding a strike line.

-All statements, comments, and opinions are mine, and are not reflective of any organization.
+All statements, comments, and opinions published here are made in my personal capacity, and are not necessarily reflective of any organization or institution.

 While I am a recently licensed Attorney within the Commonwealth of Massachusetts (BBO #709809), I am not currently offering legal services, providing legal advice, nor am I seeking clients.

 If you need legal advice for a legal issue, please contact a licensed Attorney within your state, or simply contact your state bar organization for a referral.
 The American Bar Association also offers a referral directory.
 Nothing on this website is meant to offer or provide legal advice or guidance, nor is it intended for it to be relied on as legal advice or guidance.
 Further, nothing herein is meant to construe any sort of legal relationship between you, the reader, and myself.